Meet the 2026 Dancers

 Azusa Okamoto

-Since coming to the U.S. in 2017, Azusa has danced numerous principal roles such as Sugar Plum, Snow Queen, and Dew Drop in the Nutcracker, Snow White in Snow White, Cinderella and Fairy Godmother in Cinderella, and Michaela in Carmen.
+Since moving to the U.S. in 2017, Azusa has performed numerous principal roles, including Sugar Plum, Snow Queen, and Dew Drop in The Nutcracker, Snow White in Snow White, Cinderella and Fairy Godmother in Cinderella, and Michaela in Carmen, among others.
 She has danced professionally for Roxey Ballet, Utah Metropolitan Ballet, and currently for Syracuse City Ballet.
+This is Azusa’s fourth season with Syracuse City Ballet.

 Terpsicorps audiences will remember Azusa from her 2024 roles in Satto, Before the Scream and Second Line.